 Attachment to your Benefit

 If you claim Job Seekers Allowance, Income Support, Employment and Support Allowance or Guaranteed pension Credit then the Department of Work and Pensions will be asked to deduct the debt from your benefit.
-The amount of the deduction is specified by law and is currently £3.70 per week.
+The amount of the deduction is specified by law.

 The council may seek to instigate bankruptcy proceedings against you.
 This course of action will: